vks-init-stage/rheostat/README.md

 # Rheostat
 Testing with Anmol 1

 > A mobile, tablet, desktop, and accessible slider for the web.
-Testing with Swathi.
+Testing with CR.

 ![Rheostat demo](sample.gif)